robertfmurdock/robertfmurdock.github.io/_drafts/2019-01-28-Tome-of-Many-Tales.md

  haven't used Coupling because it required Google login.
 Now... they can!
 Microsoft rolled their own server-side passport middleware for this, and you can see how its used in Coupling [here](https://github.com/robertfmurdock/Coupling/blob/17950963b8557ae953ff77504f60a77dffa1a2fa/server/config/express.js#L21).

+### Amazon Container Server
+I had a minor freak out this year when I heard that docker-cloud, formerly Tutum, was shutting down... this was the tool I was using to orchestrate my personal web apps and services.
+In a flurry of desperation, I moved Coupling over to be managed on the fledgling Amazon Container Service (ACS), and managed to get it running in a fairly quick amount of time.

+This was nice!
+The concepts / terms they use mapped pretty well to what I'm used to, and since it was docker image based, moving over from docker cloud required no code changes.

+That said, in that transition I lost one of my favorite docker-cloud features, which was "auto deploy on publication of new image".
+Big sad face.

+### Circle CI Workflow
+However, this January I spent some time trying to replicate the aforementioned feature.
+Using CircleCI, I was able to put together a CircleCI workflow that would tell ACS to redeploy my image after CircleCI built and pushed the new one!
+It took a bunch of research on my part, but it got me the results I wanted.
+The script is [here](https://github.com/robertfmurdock/Coupling/blob/004f06ad0bb425258b3ca3e4deea8d4a0c495b97/.circleci/config.yml#L42).